jperdue62/Wildcat-Within/CONTRIBUTING.md

-# Contributing to Tramsformational Portfolios -the Wildcat Within
+# Contributing to Transformational Portfolios -the Wildcat Within

 Thank you for your interest in contributing to Transformational Portfolio :tada:!